New principles for global development

 Populations and places experiencing humanitarian crises, from war and natural disasters to hunger and homelessness, continue to have critical, immediate needs that will require support from international and local humanitarian first responders.
 Every person everywhere in the world deserves to live a life free of violence, fear and precarity.
 While the United States Agency for International Development’s (USAID) existing humanitarian response infrastructure is well-designed to serve short-term rapid response needs, the U.S. humanitarian aid budget increasingly funds interventions in long-term crises with a lack of understanding of the social, political and cultural implications of a country’s or region’s own history.
 We know that communities closer to the issues know the solutions they need and must be in the driver’s seat of decision-making.
 USAID must transition the management of these long-term needs to local actors and set clear, time-bound goals to do so.
 The U.S. cannot do this alone; other nations must share the responsibility for long-term funding.

 At the same time, most of the countries the U.S. government provides development assistance to that are not experiencing humanitarian crises are ready to transition their relationships away from grant- and aid-based models to ones focused on promoting broad-based sustainable economic growth rooted in sound industrial policies.
 Evidence shows that investments in economic development do far more to improve sustainable development outcomes than project-driven ones.
+No country has ever graduated out of poverty as a result of aid.

 The U.S. needs to evolve how it invests globally, with a much greater focus on creating opportunity, building markets and forging genuine partnerships with countries and communities around the world.
 Currently, it primarily uses foreign aid as a short-term tool that results in low-impact projects with poorly focused resources.
 To change this, the U.S. should transition most global development investments away from project-based aid in favor of more sustainable, country- and community-led models and make more investments that grow the private sector and promote sustainable economic development.